Is Buying Property Still a Good Investment in 2026?

 Commercial Real Estate — Selective Opportunities in 2026

 The commercial sector is considerably more divided.
 Office space continues to face structural headwinds.
-Hybrid and remote working patterns have reduced occupancy rates in central business districts across most major cities, and many landlords are still working through lease re-negotiations at lower rates than pre-2020.
+Hybrid and remote working patterns have reduced occupancy rates in central business districts across most major cities, and many landlords are still renegotiating leases at lower rates than pre-2020.

 Traditional retail has faced a similar long-term structural shift, with e-commerce continuing to take market share from physical stores in certain categories.